 Coronavirus: Taking money from your pension

-The coronavirus outbreak is having far-reaching financial impacts on individuals and businesses across the UK, and indeed across the world.
+The coronavirus pandemic is continuing to have far-reaching financial impacts on individuals and businesses across the UK, and indeed across the world.

 You may well be considering what funds you can access to keep you afloat in these difficult times.
 While we cannot give financial advice, we want to help people understand the tax consequences of drawing on savings.